-Bids will be received until May 31, 1977 for wholesale supplier of regular gasoline for the City of Munday for period of June and widows in their affic-15, 1977 to June 15, 1978. tions, and to keep him self Supplier must furnish tank unspotted from the world-and measuring device and James 1:27. give octane rating of gaschristians identfy areas where they are paying life oline.
+Bids will be received until May 31, 1977 for wholesale supplier of regular gasoline for the City of Munday for period of June 15, 1977 to June 15, 1978.
+Supplier must furnish tank and measuring device and give octane rating of gasoline.